 In dialogue with Terkel’s book, DW Gibson organized NOT WORKING, a project that has produced a book-length oral history (OR BOOKS/Penguin in 2012).
 The book will be accompanied by a film, which Gibson will produce with MJ Sieber.

 Familiarity with Terkel’s WORKING will absolutely enhance interest in this project but it is by no means a prerequisite.
 NOT WORKING communicates on its own.
 It will provide the names and faces, the pulse of the Great American Recession.

-For the summer of 2011, Gibson and Sieber traveled across the US along with playwright Mallery Avidon.
+During the summer and fall of 2011, Gibson and Sieber traveled across the US along with playwright Mallery Avidon.
 The trip began in Orange County, California and ended in New York City.
 Gibson interviewed individuals who lost their job because of the economic downturn over the last five years.

 Interviews were centered on the exact moment when the job was lost, the conditions that led to that moment, and the consequences that followed.
 The moment-to-moment details rupture with emotion, tension, humor, and absolute horror.
 These close-ups are the essence of this project.